Application guidelines for funding for your organization or event

 Bruce Power believes in being an active partner within our community and supports initiatives that focus on health and wellness, youth development, minimizing environmental impacts and engaging our employees more fully in the important mission of community citizenship.

 We set a priority to fund projects and programs that operate and/or benefit the communities in the vicinity of our operations along the shores of Lake Huron near Tiverton, ON.

-In addition, a new Indigenous Community Investment Fund was launched in 2016, which will see $1.2 million invested over four years in local Aboriginal projects and programs endorsed by local Aboriginal leadership.
+In addition, an Indigenous Community Investment Fund was launched in 2016, which will see $1.2 million invested over four years in local Aboriginal projects and programs endorsed by local Aboriginal leadership.